eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 Enum
 ^^^^

-The enum type is managed as complex in Dynamic Types, because it allows to add members to set the different values that the enum is going to manage.
+The enum type is managed as complex in Dynamic Types because it allows adding members to set the different values that the enum is going to manage.
-Internally, it works with an `UINT32` to store what value is selected.
+Internally, it works with a `UINT32` to store what value is selected.

-To use enums users must create a Dynamic Type builder calling to `CreateEnumType` and after that they can call to `AddMember` given the index and the name of the different values that the enum is going to support.
+To use enums users must create a Dynamic Type builder calling to `CreateEnumType` and after that, they can call to `AddMember` given the index and the name of the different values that the enum is going to support.

 The DynamicData class has got methods `GetEnumValue` and `SetEnumValue` to work